KorrapatiJaswanth8597/Netflix-Data-Analytics-Project-using-Python-Pandas/README.md

 **Project Description**

-This project demonstrates how to clean, analyze, and visualize data using Python libraries like **Pandas, NumPy**, and **Matplotlib/Seaborn**.
+This project demonstrates how to clean, analyze, and visualize data using Python libraries like **Pandas,**, and **Matplotlib/Seaborn**.
 It focuses on real-world problem-solving and insight extraction from the Netflix catalog dataset.

 **Key Questions & Insights**